Zoeppritz Phase Plotter

-- This applet is similar in function to the Zoeppritz Explorer, but is
+- This Plotter is similar in function to the Zoeppritz Explorer, but is

 designed to be convenient for production of publishable figures of